 University of Iowa - Henry B. Tippie College of Business

 University of Rhode Island - College of Business Administration

 December 8, 2013

 Asian Finance Association (AsFA) 2013 Conference

-This paper examines how liquidity and the heterogeneous liquidity preferences of investors interact to affect asset pricing, known as the liquidity clientele effect.
-We use detailed corporate bond holdings by insurance firms as well as measures of corporate bond liquidity to quantify investors' liquidity preference.
+This paper examines how liquidity and the heterogeneous liquidity preferences of investors interact to affect asset pricing.
+We use insurance firms' corporate bond holdings and measures of corporate bond illiquidity to quantify investors' liquidity preference.
 We find a wide dispersion of liquidity preference across investors.
 Such liquidity preferences persist over time and, importantly, are related to characteristics associated with investment horizons.
-Further, among corporate bonds heavily held by investors with strong preference for liquidity, there is a strong liquidity premium effect - namely, bonds with higher illiquidity command higher yield spreads; however, the liquidity premium is substantially lower among bonds heavily held by investors with a penchant for illiquidity.
-Our findings provide support to the liquidity clientele effect, a long-standing conjecture in the asset pricing theory of liquidity.
+Further, we find empirical evidence for the effect of liquidity clientele on bond pricing--the liquidity premium is substantially attenuated among corporate bonds heavily held by investors with a penchant for illiquidity.

 Keywords: Liquidity Clientele Effect, Corporate Bond Illiquidity, Corporate Bond Holdings, Credit Risk

 JEL Classification: G01, G12, G22, C23working papers series

 Date posted: May 24, 2013 ; Last revised: December 9, 2013